Dear Sybersue: I was in a 7 year relationship & my boyfriend recently left me

 So many women think that if they still can see or hear what their EX is doing it makes them feel closer ~ Not!
 It just makes it more difficult watching them move on without you!

-Being active or joining something new will keep your mind occupied & each day will become less & less about your past relationship.
+Be active and get off your couch.
+Joining something new will keep your mind occupied & each day will become less & less about your past relationship.
 The hardest part for you right now may be not knowing why your relationship ended & not having proper closure.

 I am sure there were some “red flags” in the last year of your partnership but only you can answer that question honestly.